sergiobuj/sergiobuj/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

+- 🔭 I’m currently **on a break.**
 -->

-- 🔭 I’m currently **on a break.**
-- 🌱 I’m currently learning **Information Security.**
+- 🌱 I’m currently preparing for **eWPT Certification.**
-  - ✅ Module: "Foundations of Information Security."
-  - ✅ Module: "Writing Secure Code."
-  - ✅ Module: "Exploiting and Protecting Web Applications."
-  - ✅ Module: "Using Cryptography Correctly".
-  - ✅ Module: "Cyber Security and Executive Strategy".
-  - ✅ Module: "Network Security".
-- 📖 Tech Reading: "The Pentester BluePrint: Starting a Career as an Ethical Hacker" by Phillip L. Wylie
+- 📖 Tech Reading: "Building Secure and Reliable Systems: Best Practices for Designing, Implementing, and Maintaining Systems".
 - 📫 How to reach me: [in/boterosergio](https://www.linkedin.com/in/boterosergio)
 - ⚡ Fun fact: 🤫 The cat is the real code reviewer 🤫